One-Loop Tensor Power Spectrum from a Non-Canonical Spectator Field during Inflation: Loop corrections

 In this section, we compute the one-loop corrections to the tensor power spectrum using the in-in (Schwinger–Keldysh) formalism\cite{Maldacena:2002vr, Weinberg:2005vy}.
 For an operator $\mathcal{O}(\tau)$, its vacuum expectation value at time $\tau$ is given by \m

 \n where all fields are in the interaction picture.
 Expanding the exponentials generates the tree-level contribution and the one-loop terms arising from the cubic and quartic interactions.
 The resulting contributions can be organized into the seagull (quartic) and bubble (double cubic) diagrams, following the diagrammatic structure of Ref. \cite{Ota:2022xni}, as illustrated in \Fig{fig:feynmandiagrams}.
+The bubble and the seagull diagrams are also summarized in Ref.~\cite{Kong:2024lac} for the single-field case.